Quantum circuit model for continuous-time quantum walks on random graphs: Introduction

-In this paper, we develop a quantum circuit framework for simulating continuous-time quantum walks (CTQWs) on random graph structures, namely the Erd\H{o}s--R\'enyi random graphs.
-The graph Hamiltonian ($H$) is expressed in terms of the Laplacian ($\bm{L}$) of the graph, which serves as the generator of the walk in our case.
-To implement this evolution efficiently on quantum hardware, we introduce a graph Laplacian partitioning algorithm (LPA).
-The LPA decomposes the Laplacian $\bm{L}$ of a given graph into a collection of sparse Laplacians $\{\bm{L}^{(j)}\}$, such that $\bm{L} = \sum_{j=1}^{2^{n}-1} \bm{L}^{(j)}$, where each $\bm{L}^{(j)}$ corresponds to a sparse submatrix of $\bm{L}$.
-A key feature of this construction is that each $\bm{L}^{(j)}$ is permutation-similar to a block-diagonal Hamiltonian consisting of $2\times 2$ nontrivial blocks.
+Another key feature of our LPA construction is that each $\bm{L}^{(j)}$ is permutation-similar to a block-diagonal Hamiltonian consisting of $2\times 2$ nontrivial blocks.
 These permutation matrices have a direct representation in terms of \cn ~gates.
-We then present the quantum circuit construction of the block-diagonal Hamiltonian.
-The full-time evolution operator $\exp({-iHt})$ is then implemented using a TSD scheme applied to partitioned submatrices.
-This approach reduces the worst-case decomposition size from $O(4^n)$ (as encountered in Pauli-string decompositions) to $O(2^n-1)$, thus producing a significantly more resource-efficient circuit design.
-By combining graph-theoretic partitioning with quantum circuit synthesis, our method establishes a protocol for simulating CTQWs on arbitrary random graphs, offering a practical alternative to conventional Hamiltonian simulation techniques, and ensuring a wide applicability of our circuit.
+We present a scalable quantum circuit construction of the block-diagonal Hamiltonian.
+The full-time evolution operator $\exp({-iHt})$ is then implemented using a TSD scheme applied to LPA partitioned sub-Laplacians.
+By combining graph partitioning with quantum circuit synthesis, our method establishes a protocol for simulating CTQWs on arbitrary random graphs.
+It offers a practical alternative to conventional Hamiltonian simulation techniques as well, thus ensuring a wide applicability of our quantum circuit.

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec:Preliminary}, we review the preliminary concepts of graphs, continuous-time quantum walks (CTQWs), and define localization.
 Section~\ref{sec:G_part_alg} introduces the graph Laplacian partitioning algorithm, which forms the foundation for constructing quantum circuits for CTQWs.
 Section~\ref{sec:quant_ckt} is devoted to the design of quantum circuits for CTQWs, while Sec.~\ref{sec:Fid_test} presents their application to CTQW implementations.
 In Sec.~\ref{sec:loc_res}, we analyze the accuracy of the Trotterized circuit evolution and study localization for CTQW circuit simulations.
 Finally, Sec.~\ref{sec:conclusion} summarizes our findings and outlines future perspectives.